Power Balance: Legal issues

-Power Balance Australia's chief executive Tom O'Dowd admitted that "we'd made claims in the start that said that our product improved strength, balance, and flexibility and we didn't have the scientific, peer-reviewed, double blind testing or the level of proof that we needed to substantiate those claims".
-ACCC chairman Graeme Samuel stated "It's a crock frankly.
+Power Balance Australia's chief executive, Tom O'Dowd, admitted that "we'd made claims in the start that said that our product improved strength, balance, and flexibility and we didn't have the scientific, peer-reviewed, double blind testing or the level of proof that we needed to substantiate those claims".
+ACCC chairman Graeme Samuel stated, "It's a crock frankly.
 And we're very disappointed that so many people have paid hundreds of thousands if not millions of dollars to buy these Power Bands."

 Power Balance Australia was required by the ACCC to run a series of advertisements in Australian media containing the following text and to unconditionally refund those they mislead:

 In December 2010, Italy's Antitrust Authority fined Power Balance €300,000 (and another company €50,000) for not having scientific proof of the claims made.

-In September 2010, the Dutch Advertising Code Commission (RCC) made the following decision in the case where FIR-TEX Ltd, the plaintiff, had put Surf Unlimited Trading BV, distributor of power-balance in the Netherlands, on trial with the following complaint:
+In September 2010, the Dutch Advertising Code Commission (RCC) made the following decision in the case where FIR-TEX Ltd., the plaintiff, had put Surf Unlimited Trading BV, distributor of power-balance in the Netherlands, on trial with the following complaint:

 The verdict of the commission was as follows:

-In January 2011, a suit was filed in the United States against the company for fraud, false advertising, unfair competition and unjust enrichment.
+In January 2011, a suit was filed in the United States against the company for fraud, false advertising, unfair competition, and unjust enrichment.
 Power Balance agreed in September 2011 to settle the class action lawsuit.
 The settlement terms entitled Power Balance purchasers to a full $30 refund plus $5 shipping.
 A hearing to finalize the agreement was canceled after Power Balance filed for Chapter 11 bankruptcy protection.

 In November 2011, Power Balance filed for bankruptcy after suffering a net loss of more than $9 million that year.

 As of January 2022, despite the lawsuits and bankruptcy filings, Power Balance bracelets were still being sold by Power Balance Technology.
-While their website states the Power Balance bracelets are based in Eastern philosophies, they say "We make no claims and let the consumer decide based on their experience" if the bracelets work.
+While their website states the Power Balance bracelets are based on Eastern philosophies, they say, "We make no claims and let the consumer decide based on their experience" if the bracelets work.